-Assuming our Named Executive Officers were terminated without cause on December 31, 2021, (i) all of the phantom units covered by the August 2019 phantom unit grants held by Messrs.
-Chiang, Swanson, McGee, Chandler and Goebel, approximately 46% of the phantom units covered by the August 2020 phantom unit grants held by Messrs.
-Chiang, Swanson, McGee, Chandler and Goebel, all of the phantom units covered by the December 2017 phantom unit grant held by Mr. Goebel, all of the phantom units covered by the May 2018 phantom unit grant held by Mr. Chandler, 40% of the phantom units covered by the November 2019 phantom unit grants held by Messrs.
-Chandler and Goebel and 100% of the phantom units covered by the August 2018 phantom unit grant held by Mr. Chiang would have vested on the February 2022 distribution date, and (ii) all remaining phantom units held by our Named Executive Officers would have become automatically forfeited as of such date of termination.
-The dollar value given is based on the market value of PAA's common units on December 31, 2021 (\$9.34 per unit).
+Assuming our Named Executive Officers were terminated without cause on December 31, 2023, (i) all of the phantom units covered by the August 2019 phantom unit grants held by Messrs.
+Chiang, Swanson, McGee, Chandler and Goebel; approximately 79% of the phantom units covered by the August 2021 phantom unit grants held by Messrs.
+Chiang, Swanson, McGee, Chandler and Goebel; approximately 46% of the phantom units covered by the August 2022 phantom unit grants held by Messrs.
+Chiang, Swanson, McGee, Chandler and Goebel; 80% of the phantom units covered by the November 2019 phantom unit grants held by Messrs.
+Chandler and Goebel; and 100% of the phantom units covered by the August 2018 phantom unit grant held by Mr. Chiang would have become nonforfeitable as of such date and would have vested on the February 2024 distribution date, and (ii) all remaining phantom units held by our Named Executive Officers would have been forfeited.
+The dollar value given is based on the market value of PAA's common units on December 29, 2023 (\$15.15 per unit).

 (3) The letters evidencing phantom unit grants awarded to the Named Executive Officers provide that in the event of a change in status (as defined below), all of the then outstanding phantom units awarded under such grants and associated DERs will be deemed nonforfeitable, and such phantom units will vest in full (i.e., the phantom units will become payable in the form of one common unit per phantom unit) upon the next following distribution date.
-Assuming that a change in status occurred on December 31, 2021, all outstanding phantom units awarded under such grants and the associated DERs would have become nonforfeitable as of December 31, 2021, and such phantom units would vest on the February 2022 distribution date.
-The dollar value given is based on the market value of PAA's common units on December 31, 2021 (\$9.34 per unit).
+Assuming that a change in status occurred on December 31, 2023, all outstanding phantom units awarded under such grants and the associated DERs would have become nonforfeitable as of such date and would have vested on the February 2024 distribution date.
+The dollar value given is based on the market value of PAA's common units on December 29, 2023 (\$15.15 per unit).

-The phrase "change in status" means, with respect to a Named Executive Officer, the occurrence, during the period beginning two and a half months prior to and ending one year following a change of control (as defined below), of any of the following: (A) the termination of employment by GP LLC other than a termination for cause (as defined below), (B) the termination of employment by the Named Executive Officer due to the occurrence, without the Named Executive Officer's written consent, of any material diminution in the Named Executive Officer's authority, duties or responsibilities, (ii) any material reduction in the Named Executive Officer's base salary or (iii) any other action or inaction that would constitute a material breach of the agreement by GP LLC, or (C) the termination of employment as a result of retirement on terms and timing that are approved by the CEO (or the Board in the case of the CEO).
+The phrase "change in status" means, with respect to a Named Executive Officer, (A) during the period ("protected period") beginning two and a half months prior to and ending one year following a change of control (as defined below), the termination of employment by GP LLC other than a termination for cause (as defined below), (B) during the protected period, the termination of employment by the Named Executive Officer due to the occurrence, without the Named Executive Officer's written consent, of (i) any material diminution in the Named Executive Officer's authority, duties or responsibilities, (ii) any material reduction in the Named Executive Officer's base salary or (iii) any other action or inaction that would constitute a material breach of the applicable grant letter by GP LLC, or (C) the termination of employment as a result of retirement on terms and timing that are approved by the CEO (or the Board in the case of the CEO).